 Eucalyptus oil also does not kill the fleas outright but get you rid of them by making them leave the area where it is applied.
 Go for this amazing oil in order to dispose of the flea issue.

 Cedar Essential Oil for Fleas

 Unlike other essential oils for fleas, cedar oil is actually toxic to fleas rather than just keeping them away.
-This oil has no substitute when it comes to eliminate fleas from your surroundings.
-Cedar oil offer wonderful benefits but it must be used in a diluted form.
+This oil has no substitute when it comes to eliminating fleas from your surroundings.
+Cedar oil offers wonderful benefits but it must be used in a diluted form.
 This essential oil will not only repel these pesky insects but kill them right away.

 Pennyroyal Essential Oil

 Part of the mint family, Pennyroyal oil is the oldest natural insect repellent.
 This oil is world famous for its unmatched ability to ward off the fleas.
 Only a small amount of it can get you the desired result.
 Due to the toxic nature, this oil is not recommended to be used on your skin or your pet’s fur.
 Sprinkle the oil around the areas where fleas would like to live.

 Use under cushions, rugs and pet’s bed in the home but be cautious that it should not come in direct contact with the body.
 You can also use dried pennyroyal leaves in anti-insect potpourri formulas.

 Basil oil is a great example of an essential oil that works best for keeping the fleas away.
 The active compounds present in the basil make it a good choice.
 Furthermore, you can also use a potted plant to help stop fleas coming into your home.
 And important to mention, the culinary benefits of basil leaves are known to everyone.